+Student # 1 Name: Grade: Signature

+Student # 2 Name: Grade: Signature

+Student # 3 Name: Grade: Signature

+Student # 4 Name: Grade: Signature

 As the parent(s)/guardian(s) of a student at Holy Name Catholic School, I have read the attached information regarding the appropriate use of electronic communication and the school network resources by school students and I understand this agreement will be kept on file at the school.

+Parent/Guardian Name (print)

-Parent/Guardian Signature
+Parent/Guardian Signature Date

-Date

-STUDENT-PARENT HANDBOOK ACKNOWLEDGEMENT OF RECEIPT AND READING
+STUDENT-PARENT HANDBOOK 2023-2024 ACKNOWLEDGEMENT OF RECEIPT AND READING

-The Holy Name Catholic School Student-Parent handbook can be found on the school website, www.hncstx.org.
+The Holy Name Catholic School Student-Parent handbook can be found on the school website, www.holynamesatx.org.
 The Student-Parent Handbook is intended to serve as a resource to students, parents, and staff.
 This document defines the rights and responsibilities of each member of the school community and provides general information regarding Archdiocesan and Holy Name School policies, practices, and procedures.
 The handbook is not an all-inclusive document and may be altered periodically.